 He reminded me that good fathering looks differently in every season by giving me a memory of my dad.
 My relationship with my dad looked differently in each stage of my life.
 When I was young he gave me strong guidance in most areas of my life because I needed it.
 As I grew, he began to allow to me to make some of my own decisions (and sometimes my own mistakes) because I also needed that.
 As I grew older and stepped into adulthood, I remember my dad more and more often saying, “What do you think?” and “What do you want to do?” when I went to him for advice on something.
 Looking back, I realized that in those moments, he was teaching me how to make my own decisions, and how to be confident in my ability to make those decisions.

-I smiled with that memory, realizing that just as my dad, being a good father, related to me differently according to my needs in that particular season of life, so does my Daddy God know exactly what I need in any given moment and relates to me accordingly.
+I smiled with that memory, realizing that just as my dad, being a good father, related to me differently according to my needs in that particular season of life, so my Daddy God knows exactly what I need in any given moment and relates to me accordingly.
 What I had perceived as the Father “disappearing” on me, was actually Him giving me time and room to discover what was in my own heart.

 I didn’t realize it immediately, but I soon discovered that God was in the process of dismantling some fears in my heart – fear of failure, fear of missing His will, fear of regret – and he was teaching me how to trust myself and the desires and dreams that He had already put in my heart.
 As I began step out in faith on those things, I have felt His quiet whisper steady my heart.
 Just a week ago, as I sat in the floor at the front row at church, He whispered,